Henry Ferrers, 2nd Baron Ferrers of Groby: Marriage and inheritance

 When his father died in 1325, Henry Ferrers was at least twenty-two years of age, and so, on paying his homage to King Edward II, could enter immediately into possession of his inheritance on 24 April that year.
-By 1331 he had married Isabel de Verdun, who was co-heiress to Theobald de Verdun, 2nd Baron Verdun (who had died in 1316), by his second wife Elizabeth de Clare.
+By 1331 he had married Isabel de Verdun (a great granddaughter of Edward I) who was co-heiress to Theobald de Verdun, 2nd Baron Verdun (who had died in 1316), by his second wife Elizabeth de Clare.
 This resulted in Henry Ferrers obtaining possession of property, through his wife, in Ireland and throughout the English Midlands, from Gloucestershire and Derbyshire.
 He also received the reversion of many of his mother-in-law's manors.